pushkarkadam/portfolio/my_collections/_posts/2022-09-03-code-breaking-interactive.md

 ## Chapter 4: Polybius
 ---

-After deciphering the first three messages, I took a stroll to the train station.
-But, I didn't see anything under the bench, as message 3 pointed out.
-But then, I glanced at a burnt paper close to the train tracks.
+After deciphering the first three messages, you take a stroll to the train station.
+But, you don't see anything under the bench, as message 3 pointed out.
+But then, you glance at a burnt paper close to the train tracks.

 ![message 4](/portfolio/assets/images/blogs/cryptography/polybius_message.jpg){:class="img-fluid"}